24b61a0493-max/ekam/myosa-autonomous-rail-patrol-robot.md

   - #MYOSA4_0
 Tagline: "Sensorially guarding every inch of the track."
 Acknowledgements:
-  We express our sincere gratitude to our Faculty Mentor, Dr. Raman Kumar, for his guidance and technical support throughout the project.
+  We express our sincere gratitude to our Faculty Mentor, Dr. Raman Kumar sir, for his guidance and technical support throughout the project.
 We thank the Department of Electronics and Communication Engineering and the management of NMREC for providing essential resources and a supportive environment.